glu16/2800-202310-BBY01/README.md

-<h1 align="center"> ChatGPT (ChatGymPersonalTrainer) </h1>
+<h1 align="center"> Healthify </h1>
 <div align="center">
   <a align="center" href="https://github.com/glu16/2800-202310-BBY01"></a>
 </div>

 ## Project Description

-An AI fitness app that allows users to customize their dietary and fitness plans.
+Healthify is a comprehensive fitness and dietary app designed to help users achieve their health goals.
+The app provides personalized fitness plans, workout routines, and meal plans based on users' unique needs, preferences, and goals.
+It also includes a variety of tracking features to help users monitor their progress, including calorie and nutrient tracking, weight tracking, and exercise tracking.

 ## Contributors